 Recycling, instead of tossing items in the garbage, is an act that benefits generations to come.
-Reducing litter not only beautifies our land but also helps prevent ocean pollution from harming delicate underwater ecosystems.
+Reducing litter beautifies our land and helps prevent ocean pollution from harming delicate underwater ecosystems.

-But figuring out what items are recyclable, where, and how, can require a bit of research.
-Each locality has its own regulations and requirements for recycling, but you can always check with your local recycling center’s guidelines.
+But figuring out what items are recyclable, where, and how can require some research.
+Each locality has its regulations and requirements for recycling, but you can always check with your local recycling center’s guidelines.
 Listed below are items that can be recycled in a variety of ways.

 - Aerosol Cans (Hairspray, Paint & Etc.)